menu Home About Me Home freebies My Store

 Chemistry Lab: Percent Composition

-For the extremely busy teacher, it doesn't get much better than this for a great chemistry lab.
-When the materials list consists of.....
+For the extremely busy chemistry teacher, it doesn't get much better than this for a great chemistry lab.

-When sodium bicarbonate reacts with sulfuric acid, carbon will be released in the form of carbon dioxide.
+When you mix baking soda with sulfuric acid, it bubbles and fizzes as carbon dioxide gas is released.
 According to the Law of Definite Proportions, the mass percentage of carbon in the bicarbonate will be constant, no matter how much sodium bicarbonate is used in the experiment.

 Students simply weigh out an amount of baking soda.
 Drops of 2N sulfuric acid are added to the baking soda, one drop at a time.
 The reaction releases carbon dioxide.
 Students continue adding drops of acid until there is no further reaction.